Last Updated on February 13, 2021

 Today I’m teaching you how to build a Honeycomb DIY Garden Trellis.
 It is my favorite garden project to date and I know that you’re going to love it, too!
-You can follow along with my simple tutorial and even download free woodworking plans to build your own DIY garden trellis.
+You can follow along with my simple tutorial and even grab my printable woodworking plans to build your own DIY garden trellis.

 This Honeycomb DIY Garden Trellis is the newest addition in my recent string of hexagon projects.
 And, it’s totally my favorite!